andreasebbehoj/2020-PET-predict-EF-after-Revasc_TVL/README.md

 ## Research question
 We aim to investigate whether PET-scans with <sup>82</sup>Rb and dynamic FDG prior to coronary revascularization procedure can predict improvement of left ventricular EF in patients with ischemic heart failure (:HF).
 Secondarily, we aim to investigate if the predictive values of the PET parameters differ in these patients depending on diabetes status.

 Patients were recruited as a part of a study on cardiac insulin resistance and survival in patients with ischemic HF (n=131).
-Of those, the X patients who underwent an intervention (PCI with CTO, PCI without CTO, and/or CABG) were recruited in this study.
+Of those, the 44 patients who underwent a successful revascularization procedure were recruited in this study.

 ## About this repository
-The purpose of this repository is to provide transparency about the analysis and allow other researchers to *replicate* the analysis.
+The purpose of this repository is to provide transparency about the analysis and allow other researchers to replicate the analysis.
 Due to privacy concerns, the original data is NOT available in the repository.
-Thus, it is not possible *reproduce* the analysis presented in the paper.
 Upon request, the corresponding author will detail restrictions to data availability and under which conditions access to some of the data may be provided.

 ## Abbreviations
 | Abbreviation | Meaning                                             |